-The DC Plan allows members to place all their member contributions and 9.5 percent of the 14 percent employer contributions into an investment account.
+The DC Plan allows members to place all their member contributions and 9.53% of the 14% employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
-The remaining 4.5 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
+The remaining 4.47% of the 14% employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.